ajwilkie1/hs-elective-arrays-lab/README.md

 Here is the [documentation](http://www.ruby-doc.org/core-2.1.1/Array.html) on arrays if you need some help.

 You're also going to need to use `iteration` for some of the answers.
-There are many different ruby methods that act out iteration, but we'll just be using the `each` method for now.
+There are many different ruby methods that act out iteration, but we'll be using the `each` method for now.

 Here is an example of how to use each:
 ```ruby